Fast and Easy Extension Activities for Tut’s Mummy: Lost and Found by Judy Donnelly from Sonlight’s HBL B

 Same game, but with more complex rules

-Printable Senet board, again with different rules (no one seems to agree), and different types of “die/dice.”
+Printable Senet board, again with different rules (no one seems to agree) and different types of “die/dice.”

-A look at the Valley of the Kings, including so many inscriptions on the walls.
+A look at the Valley of the Kings, including many inscriptions on the walls.
 If your children have watched the scenes with the wall drawings in the Prince of Egypt movie, they will relate to all the wall carvings in this video, set to Egyptian music.

 A Look at Tut’s Treasures, precisely as they were found.

 Caution: Part 1 is about opening the actual tomb of Tut and extracting first the golden cover, then the actual mummy.
 It shows the entire mummy up close, including multiple views of the face, which might be distressing for some children.
-Part 2 shows the actual bone marrow aspiration from the femur of the mummy, and shows the entire mummy uncovered (you can distinguish ribs and leg bones, but it’s really mostly a blackish-colored mass, I guess the linens darkened over time?).
+Part 2 shows the actual bone marrow aspiration from the mummy’s femur and the entire mummy uncovered (you can distinguish ribs and leg bones, but it’s mostly a blackish-colored mass, I guess the linens darkened over time?).
 Part 3 shows the DNA labs run at the lab.
-Part 4 is about looking for hieroglyphics that state who Tut’s father and mother were with a bit of a reenactment of the parents looking like they are about to kiss (they don’t, in case you are wondering how safe it is to watch).
+Part 4 is about looking for hieroglyphics that state who Tut’s father and mother were, with a bit of a reenactment of the parents looking like they are about to kiss (they don’t, in case you are wondering how safe it is to watch).